 - Knox's interdisciplinary Green Oaks Term brings students and faculty from a variety of disciplines together for a 10-week interdisciplinary residential experience.

-Biology students have also recently embarked on off-campus study programs in Tanzania, Denmark, Australia and Scotland.
+Biology students have also recently embarked on off-campus study programs in Tanzania, Denmark, Australia, Scotland, and New Zealand.

 Few experiences can prepare you better for life after Knox than conducting an internship.
 As a Knox biology student, you can conduct an internship for course credit either during the academic year or the summer, working closely with a faculty supervisor while engaging in fieldwork, and completing an academic paper.